-As per Section 139 of the Act, read with the Companies (Audit and Auditors) Rules, 2014, the members of the Company at the 24th Annual General Meeting (AGM), held on September 30, 2019, appointed M/s S. R. Batliboi & Associates, LLP, Chartered Accountants, FRN101049W/E300004 as the Statutory Auditors of the Company for a period of 4 years until the conclusion of the 28th Annual General Meeting to be held for the FY 2022-23, thereby extending the re-appointment of the same network of audit firm to the second term in compliance with the provisions of Companies Act 2013.
+As per Section 139 of the Act, read with the Companies (Audit and Auditors) Rules, 2014, the Members of the Company at the 24th Annual General Meeting (AGM), held on September 30, 2019, has appointed M/s S. R. Batliboi & Associates.
+LLP, Chartered Accountants, as the Statutory Auditors of the Company for a period of 4 years until the conclusion of the Annual General Meeting to be held for the FY 2022-23.